ralphishimwe/alu-shell/basics/README.md

 8. 7-movethatfile how to move file first create it touch: /tmp/betty, move it mv /tmp/betty /tmp/my_first_directory/ verify: ls /tmp/my_first_directory/
 9. 8-firstdelete deleting the betty file rm /tmp/my_first_directory/betty
 10. 9-firstdirdeletion deleting directory rmdir /tmp/my_first_directory
 11. 10-back change back to the last directory command: cd -, source ./10-back to check and you to make the dir you are trying to back from has 10-back file so the ./ can find it create it again.
+12. 11-lists since you can't use &&,;,|| to combine commands instead you listed them on same line ls -la . ls -la .. ls -la /boot